Austin-T/duckietown/exercise_1/README.md

 # Exercise 1
-In this exercise I learnt the basic knowledge and skills you needed to operate a Duckiebot, including robot assembly, networking, containerization, version control, and more.
+In this exercise I learned the basic knowledge and skills needed to operate a Duckiebot, including robot assembly, networking, scripting, containerization, version control, and more.

 This directory contains code that spans a set of exercises (B-2, B-5, and B-6) from the book *Hands On Robotics Development using Duckietown.*